ROBOTIS-GIT/emanual/_includes/en/dxl/pro_plus/control_table_13_protocol_type.md

 This address can switch between DYNAMIXEL Protocol and Modbus-RTU Protocol.
-Modbus-RTU is supported DYNAMIXEL PRO+ Firmware V11 or above.
+Modbus-RTU is supported DYNAMIXEL-P series Firmware V11 or above.

 | Value |  Protocol   | Description                                                                                           |
 |:-----:|:-----------:|:------------------------------------------------------------------------------------------------------|